No Alerts At This Time

 Among the county's mineral resources are dolomite and limestone.
 The climate is subtropical subhumid with an average minimum temperature of 35° F in January and an average high of 94° in July.
 The rainfall averages thirty-six inches.

-Kendall West Utility Company is one of the largest developer owned utility companies in Texas.
 The Trinity Aquifer (Cow Creek) supplies the water to Tapatio Springs, Ranger Creek, Cibolo Oaks Landing, Creekside Terrace, the Green Acres Subdivisions.